melvinvarkey/bigipsecurity/README.md

 4. Click `Update`.

 If you need to administer BIG-IP using Self IPs you should also use private [RFC 1918] (https://tools.ietf.org/html/rfc1918) IP-address space.
-The most unsecure configuation is to use routable addresses on your Self-IPs.
+The most unsecure configuation is to use routable IP-addresses on your Self-IPs.
 In this case it is highly recommended to lock down access to the networks that need it.
 To lock-down SSH and the GUI for a Self IP from a specific network.
 For examle, to permit access from network 192.268.2.0/24 it is necessary to perform the following commands in TMSH:
  ```
 modify /sys sshd allow replace-all-with { 192.168.2.* }